 On February 27, 2019, the Company announced that it exercised the exclusive option to acquire Myonexus.
 The final exercise price as negotiated between the Company and Myonexus was \$165.0 million.
-In addition, the Company incurred transaction fees associated with the exercise of approximately \$8.7 million.
-The Company may also be required to make up to \$200.0 million in additional payments to selling shareholders of Myonexus based on the achievement of certain milestones.
-The acquisition was completed on April 4, 2019.
-As a result, the Company is expected to recognize approximately \$168.7 million in in-process research and development expense during the three months ended June 30, 2019.
+In addition, the Company incurred transaction fees and other fees associated with the exercise of approximately \$8.8 million.
+The Company may also be required to make up to \$200.0 million in additional payments to selling shareholders of Myonexus based on the achievement of certain sales- and regulatory-related milestones.
+The acquisition closed on April 4, 2019.